UnchartedBull/OctoDash/CONTRIBUTING.md

 To add a language to the list of supported languages, follow these steps or follow the official Angular Tutorial [here](https://angular.io/guide/i18n#translate-each-translation-file):

-- find your ISO639-2 language code [here](https://www.loc.gov/standards/iso639-2/php/code_list.php)
+- Find your ISO639-2 language code [here](https://www.loc.gov/standards/iso639-2/php/code_list.php)
-- run `npm run locale:extract` to generate a new locale file
+- Run `npm run locale:extract` to generate a new locale file
-- locate the newly created file in the `src/locale` folder
+- Locate the newly created file in the `src/locale` folder
-- rename the file to include your language code in the format `messages.<languageCode>.xlf`
+- Rename the file to include your language code in the format `messages.<languageCode>.xlf`
-- in the `<file>` tag (second line of the xlf file) add `target-language="<languageCode>"`
+- In the `<file>` tag (second line of the xlf file), add `target-language="<languageCode>"`
-- duplicate the `<source>` tags for each element, replace `source` with `target` and put your translation in that tag
+- Duplicate the `<source>` tags for each element, replace `source` with `target` and put your translation in that tag
-- you can also use any XLIFF translation tool (i.e. [Brightex XLIFF](http://xliff.brightec.co.uk/)) to speed up the process
+- You can also use any XLIFF translation tool (i.e. [Brightex XLIFF](http://xliff.brightec.co.uk/)) to speed up the process
-- add your language reference in `angular.json`
+- Add your language reference in `angular.json`

   - `Projects.OctoDash.i18n.locales`

-    - add:
+    - Add:

       ```
       "<lang>": {